Ambuj-K/bank-account-arch/README.md

 SimpleBankAccount: Allows a user to deposit, earn simple interest(without lockin) and withdraw the supported tokens.

-Controller: Acts as the controlling authority for deployment of multiple product/account vatiants i.e. SimpleBankAccount, CompoundBankAccount, CompoundLockingPeriodAccount, and handles interest earned transfer from Vault.
+Controller: Acts as the controlling authority for deployment of multiple product/account variants i.e. SimpleBankAccount, CompoundBankAccount, CompoundLockingPeriodAccount, and handles interest earned transfer from Vault.

 Vault: Holds the interest rate to be transferred from bank to the Account contract.